Snownee/Lychee/original_docs/general-types.md

     DoubleBounds can also be a simple `number` to represent [n, n].

+## ItemStack

+An ItemStack is an item with its count and components.

 ## JsonPointer

 JsonPointer is a string syntax for identifying a specific value within a JSON.
 But the only thing you need to know is you should separate the path to the target with `/`.